Munawwar/Lithium/README.md

 ### Browser Detection

+Note: ion.browser.js will override the default jQuery $.browser object.
+So add it *only* if you need it and *only* if you know whats happening.
+Also I don't gaurantee ion.browser

 <pre><code>$.browser.isIE - will be set when browser is MS IE.
 $.browser.isIE9 - will be set when browser is MS IE.
 $.browser.isChrome